The Best Lead Magnet Ideas for Interior Designers

 HOW DOES A LEAD MAGNET WORK?

-Logistically, your lead magnet should be delivered automatically by email when someone subscribes to your mailing list.
-This can be done with any mailing list platform you use (MailChimp, Flodesk, ConvertKit, Active Campaign, etc.).
+Logistically, your Lead Magnet should be delivered automatically by email when someone subscribes to your mailing list.
+This can be done with any mailing list platform you use: Flodesk (our favorite), Mailchimp (not a fan), ConvertKit, Active Campaign, etc.

 We personally use and LOVE Flodesk because it is beautiful and easy to use.
 I think we’ve converted at least 20 interior designers by this point — aesthetics matter in this industry!)
 You can get 50% off your monthly subscription using our Flodesk affiliate link.

-NOTE: You also have the option to add a sequence of emails — called a nurture sequence — to be delivered in the weeks or months following your lead magnet.
-We do recommend this, as it creates an intentional experience that nurtures a stranger into someone who loves and trusts your business.
+IMPORTANT: You also have the option to add a sequence of emails — called a “nurture” or welcome sequence — to be delivered in the weeks or months following your lead magnet.
+We highly recommend this, as it educates, inspires, build trusts, and above motivates a potential client to book a call with you.

-In fact, we’ve created Lead Magnet & Nurture Sequence Templates to take out all the guesswork.
+P.S.
+We’ve created Lead Magnet & Welcome Sequence Templates for you to take out all the guesswork.

 WHAT ARE THE MOST IMPORTANT FEATURES OF A LEAD MAGNET?